idaholab/moose/modules/navier_stokes/doc/content/source/physics/WCNSFVFlowPhysics.md

 ## Coupling with other Physics

-The heat advection equation can be solved concurrently with the flow equations using an additional [WCNSFVHeatAdvectionPhysics.md].
+The energy advection equation can be solved concurrently with the flow equations using an additional [WCNSFVFluidHeatTransferPhysics.md].
 The following input performs this coupling for incompressible flow in a 2D flow channel.
 No system parameters are passed, so the equations are solved in a fully coupled manner in the same [nonlinear system](systems/NonlinearSystem.md).

 !listing test/tests/finite_volume/ins/channel-flow/2d-rc-transient-physics.i block=Physics

-Other advected scalar equations can be solved concurrently with the flow equations using an additional [WCNSFVScalarAdvectionPhysics.md].
+Other advected scalar equations can be solved concurrently with the flow equations using an additional [WCNSFVScalarTransportPhysics.md].
 The following input performs this coupling for incompressible flow in a 2D flow channel.
 No system parameters are passed, so the equations are solved in a fully coupled manner in the same [nonlinear system](systems/NonlinearSystem.md).